-Dropbox allows you to comment on any image or text preview – including Excel, Photoshop and Sketch files – even if you don’t have the apps.
-Plus, there’s no need to download an image or photo annotation tool – just click anywhere on an image or document file to leave an annotation on a specific region.
-You can leave comments on files on both desktop and mobile.
+The annotation feature from Dropbox allows you to comment on any image or text preview – including Excel, Photoshop and Sketch files – even if you don’t have the software.
+Plus, there’s no need to download an image or photo annotation tool – just click anywhere on an image or document file to leave a text annotation on a specific region.
+And you can leave comments on files on both your desktop and mobile devices.

 Our Adobe Acrobat integration makes using various annotation types on PDF documents simple.
 There’s no need for extra PDF tools – just open any PDF stored in your Dropbox account with the built-in Adobe Acrobat PDF annotator.
 Add new annotations, use the text highlighter when underlining main ideas or important information and markup PDF files from any device.
 And when you edit and add notes to a PDF page, changes are automatically saved to your Dropbox, and you can easily share the annotated text with your co-workers.

 Eliminate the need for messy email threads full of follow-up questions on project feedback.
 With Dropbox file activity, you’ll always be notified when someone’s left a comment on one of your files – even if you’re not tagged in those specific annotations – so you can jump directly into the conversation.

 Anyone who has access to a file in Dropbox can add comments from a computer, phone or tablet.
-To add comments, open the file you wish to comment on, write your comment in the text box, and then click Post.
+To add comments, open the file you wish to comment on, write your comment in the text box and then click Post.
 Your comment can @mention someone directly or even add emojis for fun.

 With the annotation feature from Dropbox, you can also share targeted feedback by clicking anywhere on an image or document to leave an annotation on a specific area.
 Or, with our Creative Tools Add-On – available for Dropbox Business Standard, Advanced, Enterprise or Education accounts – add frame-accurate comments on audio and video files so others can jump to the exact second you're referring to.